r-Techsupport/rTS_Wiki/docs/meta/support-guidelines.md

 ## General Guidelines

+> Summary: You are not obligated to help anyone and can stop helping for any reason without judgment.
+Notify a moderator if you encounter problem users.
+Only offer advice in areas you are knowledgeable and comfortable in, as giving bad advice is worse than giving no advice.
+Your interactions with users reflect on the community, so be respectful and create a safe space for all.

 You are never required to help anybody.
 You are more than welcome to not help or stop helping anybody at any time for any reason, and nobody here will think worse of you for it.